ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Today</h3>Isolated showers and thunderstorms between 1pm and 5pm.
 Mostly sunny, with a high near 76.
-East southeast wind around 5 mph.
+East wind around 3 mph.<br></div>
-         Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Mostly clear.
+         <h3>Tonight</h3>Partly cloudy.
 Low around 60, with temperatures rising to around 62 overnight.
-South southeast wind around 6 mph.<br></div>
+South southeast wind around 6 mph.
+Chance of
+         precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Sunday</h3>Partly sunny, with a high near 80.
-South wind 6 to 18 mph, with gusts as high as 30 mph.<br></div>
+         <h3>Sunday</h3>Mostly sunny, with a high near 80.
+South southwest wind 6 to 16 mph, with gusts as high as 28 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Sunday Night</h3>A slight chance of rain showers between 7pm and 1am, then a chance of showers and thunderstorms between 1am and 4am, then
          a chance of showers and thunderstorms.
 Mostly cloudy, with a low around 67.
-South southwest wind around 16 mph, with gusts as high as 29 mph.
+South southwest wind around 16 mph, with gusts as high as 26 mph.
 Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">